 Take it slow

 As I mentioned already, everyone’s journey is different.
 If phasing animal products out over time is a better strategy for you, then go for it.
-Don’t be made to feel guilty for slipping up and having a bar of chocolate or forgetting to check the label on that packet of biscuits in the office.
+Don’t be made to feel guilty for slipping up and having a bar of chocolate that contains dairy or forgetting to check the label on that packet of biscuits in the office.
 This process is about striving for improvement, not perfection!

 Be open minded

 Many people are not open minded to a plant based diet.
 Vegans are frequently ridiculed and can be subjected to fierce questioning over their food choices (I was once that person wondering where vegans get their protein!).
 For these reason, along with the prevalence of other fad diet trends, you may have been socially conditioned to believe certain things about vegan diets and nutrition in general.
 Go into this transition with an open mind and be ready to take on new a perspective on food and nutrition.

 Be prepared to spend more time on cooking

 Plant-based cooking does require more preparation time.
 Instead of relying on the traditional meat and two veg, you will have to spend some time planning meals in advance and making sure you incorporate enough of each food group.
 For me this process was really empowering - I discovered a love for cooking and thoroughly enjoy taking the time to try out new recipes.
 One tip would be to make things in bulk, so that you can take leftovers for lunch or grab them for dinner another night when you have less time available - Sunday afternoons are the perfect time for this!

 Don’t try to find alternatives for all your favourite meat or dairy products

 While there are some great mock products out there, I would say overall it’s not worth spending time and money trying to find alternatives to all your old favourite animal products.
 Generally they are not great, and can be very expensive.
 However, there are some exceptions - including vegan yogurt and butter.

 Join a vegan network or local support group / community